kittipongam/TestAPI/README.md

 >

-// Fetch data from API and find min/max/avg
+// Fetch data from API and find min/max/avg  <br>
-// Slice data into 200 rang and sent out as API
+// Slice data into 200 rang and sent out as API <br>

 >